 To the handle – and your hand – and wrist – and elbow.
 It’s going to rattle through you.
 Over time, all those vibrations may cause issues that lead to tennis elbow.

-This helps reverberate a lot of vibration and usually offers the most overall satisfaction from the user.
+Dampeners help alleviate a lot of vibration and usually offer the most overall satisfaction from the user.

 What Won’t A Vibration Dampener do for You?

 While there is belief that vibration dampeners will help against tennis elbow, they will not magically improve your game.